dahliavkarma/.har-jpeg-extraction/README.md

 - The status of retrieval will be printed in a console as well, which will not disappear until you have pressed a button.

 This script will attatch the entries' index numbers as 5-digit prefix.
 They might not be consecutive, since the only reason they are there is for the sake of file sorting.

+I am already extracting image files only so this is not too slow for me; I would advise you to do so too.